Contributed by: Doug Webb

 - The side of foundation walls and piers

-Conditions that may lead to future termite infestations in your home:
+Additionally, they'll also look for any conditions that may lead to future termite infestations in your home, including plumbing leaks and wood-to-soil contact.

 - Which termite treatments do you recommend?